CARBON-1/CARBON-1/README.md

 ## Projects 🛠️ [will be displayed soon]

-Here are some of the projects I've been working on:
+Here are some of the projects I've been working on: <br>
-[under development]
+[will be updated soon]
 <!--
 ### [Project Name 1](Link to Project)